Join our NEW LinkedIn Group >>

 Review Article: A critical review of the state-of-the-art with examples of applications in design and profitable manufacture without extensive analysis

-Special Issue Article: This may be an Original Research Article or a Review Article that is appropriate for the subject matter of the Special Issue.
-Any article deemed not to be appropriate for the subject matter of a Special Issue will be considered for standard publication
+Special Collection Article: This may be an Original Research Article or a Review Article that is appropriate for the subject matter of the Special Collection.
+Any article deemed not to be appropriate for the subject matter of a Special Collection will be considered for standard publication.

 Once a manuscript is submitted for publication, the manuscript is checked by the journal’s editorial office to ensure that it is suitable to go through the normal peer review process.
 Once this is done, the manuscript is sent to an appropriate Editor based on the subject of the manuscript and the availability of the Editors.
 All manuscripts shall be handled by an Editor who is not from the same institute as any of the manuscript’s authors.